 While different researchers have detected PCBs in pigments and consumer products, we don't have a good estimate for how much is released in Washington each year.
 Panero et al. (2005) estimated PCB-11 represents 5-20% of the PCBs entering NY harbor.
-Jia Guo (2013) estimated that between 5 and 7800 kg11 of PCB-11 are produced worldwide each year from diarylide yellow in 2006.
-The US market consumes approximately 20% of global organic pigments (Guo 2013).
+Guo et al. (2014) estimated that between 5 and 7800 kg of PCB-11 are produced worldwide each year from diarylide yellow in 2006.
+The US market consumes approximately 20% of global organic pigments (Guo et al. 2014).
 Washington is approximately 2% of the US population, which leads to an estimate for Washington's share of PCB-11 from yellow pigment of 0.02 and 31 kg per year.
 This is the amount of PCB-11 in products, with an unknown amount entering the environment.